SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Wolfspeed, Inc. Of Class Action Lawsuit And Upcoming Dea...

 (MENAFN- PR Newswire)

 NEW YORK, Jan.
-8, 2025 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Wolfspeed, Inc. ("Wolfspeed"
+14, 2025 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Wolfspeed, Inc. ("Wolfspeed" or the "Company") (NYSE: WOLF ) and certain officers.

+The class action, filed in the United States District Court for the Northern District of New York, and docketed under 25-cv-00046 is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Wolfspeed securities between August 16, 2023 and November 6, 2024, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

+If you are a shareholder who purchased or otherwise acquired Wolfspeed securities during the Class Period, you have until January 17, 2025 to ask the Court to appoint you as Lead Plaintiff for the class.
+A copy of the Complaint can be obtained at .
+To discuss this action, contact Danielle Peyton at [email protected]

 [Click here for information about joining the class action]